lesshint/lesshint/README.md

 }
 ```

 It's then up to the reporter to do something with the errors.
-No `return`s or anything is needed. `lesshint` will handle everything like exit codes etc.
+No `return`s or anything is needed.
+If running from the CLI, `lesshint` will handle the setting of correct exit codes.

-Take a look at the [default reporter](https://github.com/lesshint/lesshint/blob/master/lib/reporters/stylish.js) for more information.
+Take a look at the [default reporter](https://github.com/lesshint/lesshint/blob/master/lib/reporters/default.js) for more information.